lihaoze123/lihaoze123/README.md

 ### Hi there 👋

-These is Li Haoze, a ACMer in Huanghuai university
+This is Li Haoze, a ACMer.

 - 📫 How to reach me: